SumitKaushik1/Manual-Testing-Projects/README.md

   <br>
   Zephyr Scale is a test management solution integrated with Jira, facilitating efficient planning, execution, and tracking of testing activities within the development workflow.

+  <h4>● Test metrices(VWO-login-opencart-registration)</h4>
+  This document presents the test metrics for the VWO login page and the Opencart registration page.

  <h3> API-Testing-Reports</h3>

  *This folder comprises test reports specifically designed for API testing and evaluation.*